khezen/docker-logstash/README.md

 }
 ```

+# Configure Logstash

+Configuration file is located in `/etc/logstash/logstash.conf` if you follow the same volume mapping as in docker-compose examples above.

+You can find default config [there](https://github.com/Khezen/docker-logstash/blob/master/config/logstash.conf).

+*NOTE*: It is possible to use [environment variables in logstash.conf](https://www.elastic.co/guide/en/logstash/current/environment-variables.html).

+You can find help with logstash configuration [there](https://www.elastic.co/guide/en/logstash/current/configuration.html).

 # User Feedback
 ## Issues
 If you have any problems with or questions about this image, please ask for help through a [GitHub issue](https://github.com/Khezen/docker-logstash/issues).